-Existing or returning organizations are required to submit: Yearly Renewal registrations are at the beginning of each academic year and updated registrations each Spring semester, and this requires the same processes as the initial registration.
-The deadlines for each are: September 15 and February 15, unless otherwise provided by your Student Life Coordinator.
+Existing or returning organizations are required to submit Annual Renewal registrations at the beginning of each academic year via PimaEngage, and this requires the same processes as the initial registration.
+The deadline is September 15, unless otherwise provided by your Student Life Coordinator.